jupyterhub/jupyterhub/docs/source/rest.md

 users = r.json()
 ```

-Note that the token authorizes JupyterHub REST API request.
+Note that the token authorizes JupyterHub REST API requests.
 The same token
 does **not** authorize access to the [Jupyter Notebook REST API][] provided
 by notebook servers managed by JupyterHub.